jiiiwn/ONETA/README.md

 During training, each style token is learned using image pairs from the corresponding dataset.
 In testing, Oneta selects one of the $K$ style tokens to enhance an image accordingly.
 Extensive experiments show that the single Oneta network can effectively undertake six enhancement tasks --- retouching, image signal processing, low-light image enhancement, dehazing, underwater image enhancement, and white balancing --- across 30 datasets.

-# Checkpoint Download
+# Checkpoint download
 (https://drive.google.com/file/d/1PlWTUALfFaMXCjaSWI1kYSPQAoFABIwV/view?usp=drive_link)

-# Environment Setting
+# Environment setting
 ```bash
 pip install -r requirements.txt
 ```

-# Path Setting in Code
+# Path setting in code
 Please update the paths listed below in the code to match your local environment.
 1. In main.py, u_path, rgb_test_dir, gt_test_dir, save_dir
 2. In inference.py, ckpt_path
 3. In util.py, meta_data_dir

-# Style token & File extension for each Dataset
+# Style token & File extension for each dataset
 We assigned a unique integer representing the style to each dataset.
 Refer to the [table](table.png) for the file extension used by each dataset.
 If you change any of the extensions, make sure to update the prefix_extract function in util.py accordingly.